PatrickRWright/R_package_validation/README.md

  - to be defined as a more technically written **functional specification**
  - to be technically tested and the **tests** need to be described

-We define this per R function in the R package.
+We define this per R function in the R package to be validated.
 Thus, every R function fulfills one user requirement, has one functional specification and may have serveral tests depending on the risk category assigned to the functional specification.

+The links between a related user requirement, functional specification and tests need to be specifically stated.

 ## Versioning